The Oka principle for holomorphic fibre bundles of Holder-Zygmund classes on strongly pseudoconvex domains: A gluing lemma for sprays of class

 \begin{proof}[Sketch of proof] The proof is analogous to that of \cite[Proposition 5.9.2, p.\ 240]{Forstneric2017E}, which applies to function spaces $\Ascr(D)$.
 As noted in \cite[Remark 5.8.3 (B), p.\ 238]{Forstneric2017E}, the same proof applies in any Banach spaces on which there is a linear bounded solution operator for the $\dibar$-equation on the level of $(0,1)$-forms.
-In view of Theorem \ref{th:dibar}, this holds for the spaces $\Lambda^r$ with $r>0$.
-Nevertheless, some steps must be adjusted by using results in Sections \ref{sec:approximation} and \ref{sec:vectorbundles}.
+By Theorem \ref{th:dibar}, this holds for the Zygmund spaces $\Lambda^r$ with $r>0$.
+Nevertheless, some steps must be adjusted using results in Sections \ref{sec:approximation} and \ref{sec:vectorbundles}.
 We indicate the necessary changes.